ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 # Outbound Session Use Cases
 In this section we explain a set of real-life outbound session use case scenarios.
-These scenarios remain functional with TLS 1.3 though the performance is impacted by the additional crypto loads.
+These scenarios remain functional with TLS 1.3 though the TLS proxy's performance is impacted by participating in the DHE key exchange from the beginning of the handshake.

 ## Use Case O1 - Acceptable Use Policy (AUP)
 Enterprises deploy security devices to enforce Acceptable Use Policy (AUP) according to the IT and workplace policies.
 The security devices, such as firewall/next-gen firewall, web proxy and an application on the endpoints, act as middleboxes to scan traffic in the enterprise network for policy enforcement.